India introduces new gas marketing mechanism to help producers

-NEW DELHI, Oct 7 (Reuters) - India will let companies producing gas from new local fields sell the cleaner fuel on e-bidding platforms, oil minister Dharmendra Pradhan said on Wednesday, in a move expected to help them get better prices and boost output.
+NEW DELHI (Reuters) - India will let companies producing gas from new local fields sell the cleaner fuel on e-bidding platforms, oil minister Dharmendra Pradhan said on Wednesday, in a move expected to help them get better prices and boost output.

 India wants to raise the share of gas in its energy mix to 15% by 2030 from 6.2% now but it currently relies on imports for half of its daily gas needs of 160-170 million standard cubic meters (mmscm).